MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

 .. _`CHARMM's atom selection syntax`:
    http://www.charmm.org/documentation/c37b1/select.html

-The :meth:`~MDAnalysis.core.AtomGroup.Universe.select_atoms` of a :class:`~MDAnalysis.core.AtomGroup.Universe` returns a :class:`~MDAnalysis.core.AtomGroup.AtomGroup`, so you can use all the methods defined for AtomGroups on them.
+The :meth:`~MDAnalysis.core.universe.Universe.select_atoms` of a :class:`~MDAnalysis.core.universe.Universe` returns a :class:`~MDAnalysis.core.groups.AtomGroup`, so you can use all the methods defined for AtomGroups on them.
 Selections always return an :class:`AtomGroup` with atoms sorted according to their index in the topology (this is to ensure that there aren't any duplicates, which can happen with complicated selections).